 Departmentally Prepared Credit by Exam Options Semester Credit

-COURSE NUMBER COURSE NAME C CREDIT HOURS
+COURSE NUMBER COURSE NAME CREDIT HOURS

-ALH 120 Medical Terminology 2

-CIS 104 Introduction to Word Processing/

-Presentations Applications 1

-CIS 106 Introduction to Spreadsheet Applications 1

-CIS 108 Introduction to Database Applications 1

 MTH 098 Basic Math 3

 MTH 100 Basic Algebra 3

-MTH 104 Mathematical Formulas, Models and Proba bility 3
+MTH 104 Mathematical Formulas, Models and Proba ability 3

 \Departmentally Prepared Credit by Exam Options are subject to revision on a yearly basis.
 Therefore, Mercy College of Ohio reserves the right to change, at any time and without notice, the Departmentally Prepared Credit by Exam Options in any or all subject areas.